MohammadJozaa7/Project-14-4-2018/README.md

   4- go to the index and make the basic thing on our page
     some change in the html to see the thing

-  5- now connect the index with the server and open the server
+  5- connect the index with the server and open the server
     by (node +the name of file for server) when you are inside the folder contains the server file = [server.js]